Word Gems

 by the auditor of an extraordinary performance of a Beethoven

 K. Let's also define "disinterested."
-It means that the spectator is unbiased one way or the other, there’s no personal advantage in play, no selfish motives; for example, as a sports referee ought to be.
+It means that the spectator is unbiased to the process, there’s no personal advantage, no selfish motive; for example, as a sports referee ought to be.

 E. Earlier, Adler spoke of our mundane "interested" activities, meaning, the things we do to obtain a benefit.